belowlab/drive/docs/source/plugin_descriptions/data_container_api.rst

 - **carriers**: This attribute is a dictionary of dictionaries that tells who cases, controls, and exclusions are for each phenotype.
 The outer key is the phenotype id.
 The inner dictionary has 3 keys: "cases", "controls", "excluded".
 The values for each of these keys are a list that contains the individual ids for each case, control, or excluded individual, respectively.

 - **phenotype_descriptions**: This attribute is another dictionary of dictionaries that has a description of each phenotype.
 The outer key is the phenotype id.
 The inner key is the string phenotype and has the phenotype description as a value.

+- **config_options**: This attribute is a dictionary where the keys represent runtime options that the plugin can use and the values are the state for the runtime option.
+For example the network writer plugin checks to see if there is a key "compress" and decides whether or not to compress the output file based on the value of this key.